 Denise Hall LPC, NCC, CRCClinical Coordinator, VCU Department of Rehabilitation CounselingCollege of Health Professions

-VCU faculty and practitioners from our nationally recognized Department of Rehabilitation Counseling in the College of Health Professions embed the latest translational research in program content so counselors can incorporate the most effective methods into their clinical practice.
+VCU faculty and practitioners from our nationally recognized Department of Rehabilitation Counseling in the College of Health Professions embed the latest translational research in program content so counselors can incorporate the most effective methods into their practice.
 We also offer courses for professionals in the law enforcement, education and health care fields and for community members, that provide relevant and timely information.
 VCU currently ranks 4th among masters level rehabilitation and mental health training programs in the nation.

 Face-to Face trainings may be offered particularly for skill development content, such as clinical supervision training and individual and group counseling.
 More information will be provided regarding these training options as they become available.